VisionAlex/pages-instrumente-creative/README.md

 <img src="https://imagedelivery.net/_Qvu0ID0pPyVjDxZnl16ng/e1e83cec-f941-4f10-6eaa-192b7e88c700/small"/>

-You can preview the web app at: https://instrumente-creative.pages.dev
+You can view the web app at: https://instrumente-creative.ro
 ## Development

 In order to run the development you need to have the required env variables in a file .dev.vars.